Rock ptarmigan: Distribution and habitat

 The rock ptarmigan is a sedentary species which breeds across Arctic and Subarctic Eurasia and North America (including Greenland) on rocky mountainsides and tundra.
-It is widespread in the Arctic Cordillera and is found in isolated populations in the mountains of Norway, Sweden, Scotland, the Pyrenees, the Alps, Bulgaria, the Urals, the Pamir Mountains, the Altay Mountains, and Japan—where it occurs only in the Japanese Alps and on Mount Haku.
-Because of the remote habitat in which it lives, it has only a few predators—such as golden eagles—and it can be surprisingly approachable.
-It has been introduced to New Zealand, South Georgia, the Kerguelen Islands, and the Crozet Islands.
+It is widespread in the Arctic Cordillera and across the Eurasian Arctic from Norway, Sweden east to the Siberian Far East.
+It is also found in isolated populations in the mountains of Scotland, the Pyrenees, the Alps, Bulgaria, the Urals, the Pamir Mountains, the Altay Mountains, and Japan, where it occurs only in the Japanese Alps and on Mount Haku.
+Because of the remote habitat in which it lives, it has only a few predators, notably gyrfalcon, golden eagle, and arctic fox, and it can be surprisingly approachable.

 The small population living on Franz Josef Land in the Russian High Arctic overwinters during the polar night and survives by feeding on rich vegetation on and underneath high cliffs where seabird colonies are located in summer.

+In Great Britain, it occurred in England in the Lake District fells until the early 1800s, and slightly later in the Southern Uplands of Scotland, but is now absent from these regions, occurring now only in the Scottish Highlands.
 During the last ice age, the species was far more widespread in continental Europe.